-Currently, the Vacca Campus is a multifaceted, secure juvenile correctional institution serving male youth ages twelve to fifteen.
-The youth are adjudicated juvenile offenders who are court-committed to DYS.
+The Vacca Campus is a multifaceted, secure juvenile correctional facility serving male youth ages 12 to 17 who are adjudicated juvenile offenders.
 Services include an educational program, substance abuse education and treatment, medical and mental health services, individual and group counseling, physical education, and other basic services important to positive youth development.
-Each youth is assigned a case manager and works with that counselor toward addressing factors related to committing offenses, developing life skills, and earning release by completing an Individualized Service Plan (ISP) developed by a multidisciplinary team.
+Each youth works with an assigned case manager to address factors related to their committing offenses.
+Youth work toward developing life skills and overcoming deficits in order to earn their release from DYS by completing an individualized Service Plan (ISP).
+The ISP is developed by a multidisciplinary team that includes the youth, and family when possible.
+The Vacca Campus has three separate programs.